The Complete Crypto Glossary for Accountants

 Dead Cat Bounce: A brief increase in the market value of an asset that has otherwise been consistently falling in price, followed by a continuation of the downward trend in market value.

 Decentralized Application (Dapp): Also known as a dapp, or dApp.
 A dapp is an application built on a specific blockchain or network, as opposed to a single computer or server.
 Dapps can be built to do practically anything you can think of from gaming to lending.
-An example of a centralized application would be Netflix or Twitter, while popular decentralized dapps include MakerDAO and Compound.
+An example of a centralized application would be Netflix or Twitter, while popular decentralized dapps include Uniswap and Compound.
 Dapps are most commonly built for the DeFi market.

 Decentralized Exchange: Also known as a DEX.
 A dex is an exchange that is not owned or run by a particular third party.
 Smart contracts are used to automate transactions and instead of having to deposit their own funds with a third party, investors utilize liquidity pools to trade directly from their own wallets.